Elon Musk And British Diver Exchange Harsh Words Over Thai Cave Rescue

 Billionaire tech entrepreneur Elon Musk sent a "kid-size submarine" to help the 12 boys trapped in the Thai cave.
 Vern Unsworth, who was involved in the rescue operation, rejected the idea completely. https://t.co/BLdRUYjEE7 pic.twitter.com/95o1X5snBb— CNN (@CNN) July 15, 2018

-Unsworth called the mini-sub a "PR stunt" by the billionaire founder of Tesla and SpaceX and said it "had absolutely no chance of working," because Musk and his team of engineers "had no conception of what the cave passage was like."
+Unsworth called the minisub a "PR stunt" by the billionaire founder of Tesla and SpaceX and said it "had absolutely no chance of working" because Musk and his team of engineers "had no conception of what the cave passage was like."

 He said because the vehicle was rigid, it would never have made it around and through tight spaces to reach Cave 5 in the Tham Luang Cave in northern Thailand, where the boys from the Wild Boars soccer team were trapped.